ctmayes/Bootcamp_Week_19/README.md

 ---
 ## Ganache Validation

-In the screenshot below we can clearly see within Ganacge the sender’s address balance and history
+In the screenshot below we can clearly see within Ganache the sender’s address balance and history

 ![history](/Resources/ganache_accounts.PNG)